dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 ## FAQ

-#### How to extend the score object
+#### How to extend the score or the user object?
 Easy!
-Find the api/models/scoresModel.js file and update it to your preferences
+Find the relevant JavaScript file in the api/models/folder and update it to your preferences.

 #### Do you accept PRs?
 I found a bug/I want to request a new feature
 Sure, if you want to contribute via a pull request, go ahead!
-For bugs/features/complaints, I would be really grateful if you reported them [here](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboard/issues)
+For bugs/features/complaints, I would be really grateful if you reported them [here](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboard/issues).

-#### The first call to the Azure Function is always terribly slow.
+#### The first call to the Azure Function is always a bit slow.
 Why?
 Yup, for the time being.
 Check [here](https://github.com/Azure/azure-functions-pack) for a way it can be improved (project still experimental).

 #### How can I develop/test Azure Functions locally?
 Check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) for details.
-After you install Azure Functions tools, run `func host start` on the Function directory.
+After you install Azure Functions tools, run `func host start` on the Function directory (for our project it's the directory `scores`).

 #### I saw you're using Mongoose discriminators.
 Why?
 To save you some money.
 CosmosDB charges per collection, check [here](https://anthonychu.ca/post/cosmos-db-mongoose-discriminators/) for a relevant blog post.